 (5) Any student found cheating on the final examination shall not be issued a certificate of completion.

-(6) If a student does not correctly answer seventy-five per cent of the final examination questions, the student shall have the opportunity to retake the final examination one additional time.
-The retake examinations shall be different tests.
+(6) No certificate of completion shall be issued unless a student has correctly answered seventy-five percent of the final examination questions.
+If a student does not correctly answer seventy-five per cent of the final examination questions, the student shall have the opportunity to retake the final examination one additional time.
+The second examination shall be a different test.
 If the student fails to score at least seventy-five per cent after taking the examination the second time, the student shall be required to retake the course.

-(7) For juvenile remedial courses, the enterprise shall use the assessment material provided by the department; this shall be employed in lieu of a final examination.
+(1) For a juvenile remedial course, the enterprise shall use the assessment material provided in the "Juvenile Driver Improvement Curriculum" in lieu of a final examination.

-(1) Each remedial driving course enterprise shall employ a course manager who has successfully completed a course manager's course approved by the department.
+(1) Each remedial driving course enterprise, other than an advanced juvenile remedial enterprise, shall employ a course manager who has successfully completed a course manager's course approved by the department.

-(3) Each enterprise shall have policies in place establishing how the enterprise shall ensure instructors and course managers comply with this chapter.
+(4) Each enterprise shall have policies in place establishing how the enterprise shall ensure instructors, advanced skills instructors, chief instructors and course managers comply with this chapter.

-(4) Each enterprise shall ensure that all course managers and instructors:
+(5) Each enterprise shall ensure that all course managers, chief instructors, advanced skills instructors and instructors:

 (a) Possess a currently valid driver's license and have been the operator of a motor vehicle for at least three years.

-(b) Have a record free of convictions for a felony, or of a misdemeanor, which is reasonably related to a person's ability to serve safely and honestly in connection with an adult remedial driving course enterprise, or an equivalent conviction from another jurisdiction.
+(b) Have a record free of convictions of any felony, or a misdemeanor, that is reasonably related to a person's ability to serve safely and honestly in connection with an adult remedial driving course enterprise.

 (c) Have a driving record free of any of the following: